threehook/eth-scaffolder/README.md

 The only prerequisite is that you have a recent *`geth`* running on your local machine.
 It must be on your PATH.<br/>
 You can download *`geth`* here: https://geth.ethereum.org/downloads/index.html<br/>

-You clone the **eth-scaffolder** sources by `git clone git@github.com:threehook/eth-scaffolder.git` and build it by `make build` from the root directory.
+You clone the **eth-scaffolder** sources by `git clone git@github.com:threehook/eth-scaffolder.git` and build it by running `make` from the root directory.

 <H4>Configuration</H4>
 Configuration of the private network is defined in a yaml file.<br/>
-Default the config file inside the sources is used (config/config.yaml).
-It looks like this:<br/>
+Default the builtin config file is used (config/config.yaml).
+It is placed in the dist directory when building.<br/> It looks like this:<br/>

 ```
 Network: